Was I wrong?

 CANADIAN’S look HERE Hotel Bedding Canada

-Lynne Arbuthnot, currently owner at VR Supplies®, Co-owner of Quail’s Inn, and a former supply chain manager and cost comptroller.
+Lynne Arbuthnot, currently owner at VR Supplies®, Co-owner of Quail’s Inn, and a former supply chain manager and cost controller.